stevecj/client_for_poslynx/README.md

-This gem also provides a fake POS/terminal application that you can run in a separate console window when you are working without the necessary access to an actual POSLynx unit and PIN pad.
+This gem also provides a fake POS/terminal application that you can run in a separate console window when you are working without access to an actual POSLynx unit and PIN pad.
 To start the fake POS/terminal listening on port 3010...

     bundle exec fake_pos_terminal 3010